 Referral links are assigned to every customer after they sign up for a referral program.
-They’re unique to each individual and intended to tracking the referred visitor’s actions across the website.
+They’re unique to each individual and intended to track the referred visitor’s actions across the website.

 Is a referral link the same as a referral code?